Widespread Protests Break Out Across U.S. Airports After President Trump’s ‘Muslim Ban’

 — Vivian Ho (@VivianHo) January 29, 2017

-The stay order was passed by Judge Ann Donnelly of the US District Court for the Eastern District of New York.
+The stay order was passed by Judge Ann Donnelly of the U.S. District Court for the Eastern District of New York.
 Following the news of the stay order, several protesters rejoiced and termed it an important victory.

-[Featured Image By Craig Ruttle/AP Images]
+[Featured Image by Craig Ruttle/AP Images]